marcduiker/azure-functions-university/lessons/dotnet6/cosmosdb/README.md

 Depending on your local environment, please take a look at the [official guide](https://docs.microsoft.com/azure/cosmos-db/local-emulator?tabs=cli%2Cssl-netstd21) with the steps for your setup.
 The Cosmos DB Emulator is not available for OS X or linux at the moment of writing this lesson, If that is your case, you will have to create a Windows Virtual Machine hosted in Parallels or Virtual Box, since .
 Then establish the connection between the host and the guest machines and finally set up the certificate to use the HTTPS connection in OS X. If you run into any issues with this setup you can take a look at this [github issue](https://github.com/Azure/Azure-Functions/issues/1797) for troubleshooting or you can opt for creating an actual Cosmos DB in Azure instead of using the emulator.

 Open your Cosmos DB Emulator and select the `New Database` button at the toolbar.
 We will name it `Players`.
 The next step is adding a new container.
 Keep in mind that the actual data of a Cosmos DB is stored in containers.
 Let's add a new one named `Players`.
-Here is where the data from the queue will be saved.
+Here is where the data from the HTTP call will be saved.

 Take a look at the below image for reference.